-1. The top 6 finalists will be brought onstage in a single line and in numerical order.
-Each finalist will be introduced by number, country and name.

-2. The top 6 finalists will perform the 7 Mandatory Poses, as a group and at the same time, in the middle of the stage.
-After the 7th pose, the Chief Judge will reverse the order of the competitors and will repeat the seven Mandatory Poses once again.
-This part of Round 2 will be scored.

-3. As soon as the Mandatory Poses are completed, the IFBB Chief Judge will call for a 30- to 60-second Posedown to music of the Organizer's choice.
-This part of Round 2 will not be scored.

-4. After the Posedown, the top 6 finalists are reformed into a single line, in numerical order, before exiting the stage.

-5. Detailed description of Mandatory Poses is provided in Appendix 1 to this Section.
+- 1. The top 6 finalists will be brought onstage in a single line and in numerical order.
+Each finalist will be introduced by number, country and name. - 2.
+The top 6 finalists will perform the four Quarter Turns and the 7 Mandatory Poses, as a group and at the same time, in the middle of the stage.
+After the 7th pose, the Chief Judge will reverse the order of the competitors and will repeat the four Quarter Turns and the seven Mandatory Poses once again.
+This part of Round 2 will be scored. - 3.
+As soon as the Mandatory Poses are completed, the IFBB Chief Judge will call for a 30- to 60-second Posedown to music of the Organizer's choice.
+This part of Round 2 will not be scored. - 4.
+After the Posedown, the top 6 finalists are reformed into a single line, in numerical order, before exiting the stage. - 5.
+Detailed description of Quarter Turns is provided in Appendix 2 to this Section.
+Detailed description of Mandatory Poses is provided in Appendix 1 to this Section.